shubham-sns/react-image-placeholder/README.md

 takes object as argument with

-- src (required): source of image for which you want loading states, if src is not passed it would return
+- src (required): source of image for which you want loading states, if src is not passed it would return`pending`.
-- ignorePlaceholder (optional): `Boolean`. if true ignores placeholder logic and always returs 'loaded'.
+- ignorePlaceholder (optional): `Boolean`. if true ignores placeholder logic and always returns 'loaded' status.

 ### returns: